jadecobra/python_tdd_exercises/source/how_to/calculator/calculator_i.rst

 what is next?
 *************************************************************************************

-you know a lot
+you know a lot, you know

 * :ref:`how to make a test driven development environment manually<how to make a test driven development environment>`
 * :ref:`how to raise AssertionError with assert methods<what causes AssertionError?>`
 * :ref:`how to make functions<what is a function?>`
+* :ref:`what causes AttributeError<what causes AttributeError?>`
 * :ref:`how to pass values from tests to functions<how to pass values>`
 * :ref:`what is None and NOT None<what is None?>`
 * :ref:`what is True and False in Python<what are booleans?>`
 * :ref:`how to write programs that make decisions<truth table>`
 * :ref:`how to make a calculator<how to make a calculator>`

-There is a problem, I have done the same steps for each of the 8 chapters covered so far
+There is a problem, I have done the same steps for each of the chapters I have gone through so far

 * I give the project a name
 * :ref:`I make a directory for the project<how to make a directory for the project>`